aihpi/ragsst/README.md

    wsl --install
    ```

-   This will install WSL and the default Ubuntu distribution.
+   This will install WSL2 (if your computer supports WSL2) and the default Ubuntu distribution.
 If prompted, restart your computer.

 - After restart, open Ubuntu from the Start menu and follow the prompts to set up your Linux username and password.